F81nj3ct0r/cybops/WebserverLab-Documentation.md

 First we need to remote into the container via bash from the existing SSH connection into the Linode and then you will install a small text editor in order to configure the server.

 1. First figure out your container ID or name by typing `docker ps`
-2. Use this to terminal into the container (replace "apache2-container" with either your container ID or name) `docker exec -it apache2-container /bin/bash`
+2. Use this to terminal into the container (replace "apache2-container" with either your container ID or name) <br> `docker exec -it apache2-container /bin/bash`
 3. Now update the container `apt-get update`
 4. Now you can install the text editor `apt-get install nano`